Feud Finally Finished: Luenell Talks Ending Years-Long Beef With Leslie Jones

 “Leslie was in her feelings about some things she perceived were being said or being done to her, years ago.
 She is the one who held the grudge…”

-Apparently, for years there’s been some secret shade/ behind the scenes beef between two Black female comediennes who’ve luckily made amends.
+Apparently, for years there’s been some secret shade/behind-the-scenes beef between two Black female comediennes who’ve luckily made amends.

 Luenell recently revealed that she and Leslie Jones have been on less than friendly terms for years amid tension between them.
 The funny woman shared the revelation with Comedy Hype in an interview where she shared that she and Leslie finally had a chat while shooting Coming 2 America.
 Luenell also gave props to Leslie for her portrayal as the mother of Prince Akeem’s estranged son in the forthcoming film.